HL7/US-Core/input/intro-notes/StructureDefinition-us-core-allergyintolerance-notes.md

+### Quick Start
+{:#search}

+Below is an overview of the required set of Server RESTful FHIR interactions - for example, search and read operations - for this profile.
+See the [Conformance requirements](capstatements.html) for a complete list of supported RESTful interactions for this IG.

 - The syntax used to describe the interactions is described [here](general-guidance.html#search-syntax).

 - See the [General Guidance] section for additional rules and expectations when a server requires status parameters.
 - See the [General Guidance] section for additional guidance on searching for multiple patients.